DekuLiuTesla/CityGaussian/README.md

 ## 🔧 Usage

 Note that the configs for five large-scale scenes: MatrixCity, Rubble, Building, Residence and Sci-Art has been prepared in `config` folder.
 Data of these datasets can be prepared according to [Data Preparation](doc/data_preparation.md).
+We will soon release the ColMap results of these datasets as well.

 ### Installation
 #### a.
 Clone the repository